OVERVIEW

 PROGRAMME STRUCTURE

-The NUS MMusL is a 40-modular credit (MC) coursework-based Master’s Degree programme comprising:
+The NUS MMusL is a 40-Unit coursework-based Master’s Degree programme comprising:

-- Core/essential modules (20 MCs), inclusive of a Capstone Project (6 MCs),
+• Core/essential courses (20 Units), inclusive of a Capstone Project (6 Units),

-- A Graduate Certificate in Music Perspectives and Practices (12 MCs), and
+• A Graduate Certificate in Music Perspectives and Practices (12 Units), and

-The core curriculum (20 MCs) comprises three compulsory modules (totalling 14 MCs), and two to three additional modules that may be selected based on the individual student’s interests (totalling 6 MCs).
-Workload and assignments will vary based on the nature of the module.
+The core curriculum (20 Units) comprises three compulsory courses (totalling 14 Units), and two to three additional courses that may be selected based on the individual student’s interests (totalling 6 Units).
+Workload and assignments will vary based on the nature of the course.

 MUA5163